Dihlofosss/KATA_MarsRover_2021/README.md

 [ ] - fulfillment of the minimum conditions for travel to the next "planet"\
 [ ] - rover's fall into the hole\
 [ ] - gameover conditions

-Known issue:
-- Gather and shoot commands executing same function, and it's able to gather samples by shooting them